-No matter your budget, goals, or target audience, each social media platform offers different perks for higher education paid advertising – all you have to do is figure out which option could most benefit your school.
+No matter your budget, goals, or target audience, each social media platform offers different perks when it comes to paid advertising for higher ed – all you have to do is figure out which option could benefit your school most.

 When it comes to social media advertising, Facebook is one of the most popular options.
 As the biggest social media channel, and the second most important advertising platform after Google, Facebook dominates the social media advertising game – and for good reason.
 The company’s ad suite offers arguably the most detailed ad targeting options of any online platform.